kezong/fat-aar-android/README.md

 ### Transitive

 #### Local Dependency
-If you want to including local transitive dependencies in final artifact, you must add `embed` for all dependencies in your main library.
+If you want to including local transitive dependencies in final artifact, you must add `embed` for transitive dependencies in your main library.

 For example, mainLib depend on subLib1, subLib1 depend on subLib2, If you want including all dependencies in final artifact, you must add `embed` for subLib1 and subLib2 in mainLib `build.gradle`